 1. Know when to lease and know when to buy

-Virtually all businesses need equipment, facilities, and property in order to operate; whether they should buy or lease those items is another question.
+Virtually all businesses need equipment, facilities, and property to operate; whether they should buy or lease those items is another question.

-Once you’ve solved your cash flow problems, it might be time to look into whether more long-term arrangements make sense, like buying office space.
-Owning your own property means your business will essentially be paying rent directly to you (or more specifically, your LLC)—and there are also tax benefits to take into account, too.
+Once you’ve solved your cash flow problems, it might be time to look into whether more long-term arrangements, like buying office space, makes sense.
+Owning your property means your business will essentially be paying rent directly to you (or more specifically, your LLC)—and there are also tax benefits to take into account, too.

 2. Make it a habit to shop around for better prices